May 10, 2016

-The Rural Multiracial and Multicultural Health Conference is one of the National Rural Health Association's fastest growing conferences.
-One of the only meetings in the nation to focus on rural multiracial and multicultural health issues, this event offers attendees the opportunity to meet with peers and experts who share unique concerns and interests.
+NRHA's Health Equity Conference, formerly known as the Rural Multiracial and Multicultural Conference, is one of the National Rural Health Association's fastest growing conferences.
+One of the only meetings in the nation to focus on health equity issues in rural America, this event offers attendees the opportunity to meet with peers and experts who share unique concerns and interests.
 This conference is designed for those who are dedicated to bringing quality health care and health care services to this underserved and often under-represented portion of the rural population.

 Advertisers and Sponsors

-To carry on Rosemary McKenzie's legacy and honor her memory, the National Rural Health Association has established the Rosemary McKenzie Legacy Award to be presented annually during the Rural Multiracial and Multicultural Health Conference, a conference she predominantly and passionately coordinated.
-The award winner will receive free registration to the 2015 conference and a $1,000 stipend to be used for travel and accommodations for the event, where they will be recognized.
+To carry on Rosemary McKenzie's legacy and honor her memory, the National Rural Health Association has established the Rosemary McKenzie Legacy Award to be presented annually during the Health Equity Conference, a conference she predominantly and passionately coordinated.
+The award winner will receive free registration to the 2016 conference and a $1,000 stipend to be used for travel and accommodations for the event, where they will be recognized.

-NRHA is looking for individuals who have mobilized their communities and have dedicated their lives to improving the health of multiracial and multicultural populations in the same spirit as Rosemary.
+NRHA is looking for individuals who have mobilized their communities and have dedicated their lives to improving the health of underserved populations in the same spirit as Rosemary.